 If you are going to be doing a lot of work in a command prompt you then you should enjoy it.
 It should be easy to read in terms of size and colors.
-It should be practical and functional but still show off your own style.
+It should be practical and functional but still show off your own personal style.

 It's pretty straightforward to open up the developer console and read the logs in Chrome (Ctrl + Alt + i or View -> Developer -> Developer Tools) and Firefox (Ctrl + Alt + i or Tools -> Web Developer -> Toggle Tools).
 It's somewhat less well known that there is also a similar set of developer tools available in Safari.